VorontsovIE/flex_coerce/README.md

 5 + Unit.new(3,'cm') #  ==>  raises an Error
 ```

+You define your own `#coerce` with two arguments: standard argument `other` and new argument `meth` which represents the binary operations caused coercion.
 All the magic is in `prepend FlexCoerce` call.
-It decorates your coerce method with another one, which follow ruby conventions about coerce method.
+It decorates your `#coerce` method with another one, which follow ruby conventions about coerce method.
 This is done by creating an instance of `CoerceableWrapper` class which takes a reference to left-side object.
 This intermediate class defines its own methods for binary operators such that they play well with `#coerce` method of right-side object class.
 I should mention that this method works good for missing, optional or required second argument of `#coerce`, you can find examples in specs.

 Possibly this example is too simplistic and can be made in another and more consistent way.
 But this is a proof of concept that coerce can be made method-specific without touching base ruby classes.
 You're welcome with more interesting examples and more powerful and clear design.